felicanx/favicon-hash-generator/README.md

  1. git clone https://github.com/felicanx/favicon-hash-generator.git
  2. chmod +x fav.py
  3. pip install " the libraies "
- 4. entern the favicon urls txt file name in the positon of " filename.txt "
+ 4. run this python3 fav.py filename.txt

-you can change the code to just add list of domains from a file in that way you don't need to enter domains everytime you need
+you can change the code and update it as per your need and enjoy automation

 ## WHAT TO DO AFTER GETTING HASH
 you can search that hash like this  [http.favicon.hash:"hash-value"] in shodan to get IP addresses